Vedprtpsingh/lmsproject/README.md

-# LMS Project - Beginner Guide
+# LMS Project - Guide

 ## 1. What is this project?